saleemaoc/hackernews/README.md

 An open-source Android application for Hacker News (YCombinator).

 ##Features
-Browse top stories
+1. Browse top stories;
-Read latest 10 comments and 1 latest reply for each comment
+2. Read latest 10 comments and 1 latest reply for each comment.

 ##Screenshots